HowellLu/DS_GA_1001_Capstone/README.md

     2) predict experience level from salary
-    3) predict company from salary info see how we perform on prediction when we drop some of these factors
+    3) predict company from salary info see how we perform on prediction when we drop some of these factors 4.)
+When we control for experience, do people with higher education make more money?

 ## Background on Data